adolphZhao/DynamicClass/README.md

-#Dynamic class
+# DynamicClass
 # you can create your class by array;
-# to patch stdClass can not continue dynamic function
+# patch stdClass can not continue dynamic function

 #example